Laulajatar/my-oblivion-mods/Nameless Overhaul/Nameless Overhaul - Readme.txt

 + Previously unsold clothing will now be sold at appropriate merchants
 + A clothing version of the "Bracers" was added to those merchants as well.
 Doesn't exactly look nice, but fixes the Wrist Irons being the only clothing piece for hands
 + One respawning set of wrist irons has been added to a container somewhere in the IC sewers
 + Moon Sugar now drops in shady locations.
-Two Moon Sugar can be refined into Skooma with a Grinder
+Moon Sugar can be refined into Skooma with a Grinder
 + Welkynd Stones are now super rare loot in Ayleid chests and normal loot in Ayleid boss chests, to ensure it is always possible to upgrade your quest items
 + Silver and Gold Veins as well as Clams now respawn
++ Some more worthless loot items have been added, like ruined books or empty flasks, to give a bit more variety when opening the 54th container, looking for calipers

 == Changes to Magic ==